Uzo-presly/cyber_security_compliance_checker/README.md

 Each tool focuses on a specific area such as GDPR policy compliance, TLS/SSL validation, basic firewall check awareness, and system hardening hints.

- 💡 "These project reflects my passion to contribute as part of God's creation by making digital protection more accessible to everyday users." — Uzochi Presly
+	💡 These project reflects my passion to contribute as part of God's creation by making digital protection more accessible to everyday users.

 You are looking at largely, a Python-based toolkit primarily to help users scan and analyze codebases, system settings, and policies for compliance with various data protection frameworks: